dentproject/dentOS/docs/PersistWorkflow.md

 # Rationale

-By default, the ONL file system is NOT persistent, meaning that if you reboot, your changes will dissapear (!!).
+By default, the ONL file system is NOT persistent, meaning that if you reboot, your changes will disappear (!!).
 While this may sound suboptimal at first, it does have the incredibly nice property of ensuring that many classes of configuration and other problems can go away with a reboot.
 This is particularly nice when you have a switch that may be headless